syncfusion-content/blazor-docs/blazor/common/how-to/customize-font-size-and-color.md

     ![Extension](../images/extensions.png)

-2. Download and install the **Web Compiler** in the visual studio 2019.
+2. Download and install the **Web Compiler** in the Visual Studio 2019.

     ![WebCompiler](../images/webcompiler.png)